MoonModules/WLED-Docs/docs/advanced/mapping.md

 ### 0.14 AC
 * In 2D, physical mapping of map coordinates to panels (see 2D settings page) is done using ledmaps (using customMappingTable)
-* Custom Ledmaps therefore only possible in 1D not in 2D
+* Custom Ledmaps therefore only possible in 1D not in 2D (changed in recent build: custom ledmaps overwrite panel setup)
 * If ledmap files are uploaded you need to reboot in order for them to become effective !!!
 * A ledmap can be applied in a preset or 'global' (global is in segments tab)
 * A ledmap is specified in a dropdown which can have the following values: